Tesla leads automakers in self-driving vehicle crashes -U.S. regulator | Business

 NHTSA said in releasing the first batch of data that it has already been used to trigger investigations and recalls and helped inform existing defect probes.
 "By providing NHTSA with critical and timely safety data this will help our investigators quickly identify potential defect trends," NHTSA Administrator Steven Cliff said, cautioning the raw number of incidents reported per manufacturer "is by itself inadequate to draw conclusions."

-The agency emphasized crashes are tracked by individual automakers in different ways and discouraged comparisons of performance among automakers in part because there aren't comprehensive metrics on how widely each system is used.
+The agency emphasized crashes are tracked by individual automakers in different ways and discouraged comparisons of performance among automakers in part because there are not comprehensive metrics on how widely each system is used.
 Tesla did not respond to requests for comment.

 Honda told Reuters it had found no defects in the systems and its crash reports were based on unverified customer statements "to comply with NHTSA's 24-hour reporting deadline."
 No other automaker reported more than 10 ADAS crashes during the period.